Platelet-Rich Plasma (PRP)

 What Conditions are Treated with PRP?
 Is It Effective?

 Research studies are currently being conducted to evaluate the effectiveness of PRP treatment.
-At this time, the results of these studies are inconclusive because the effectiveness of PRP therapy can vary.
+Recent research has shown that certain tendon problems can have improved outcomes with PRP injections.
+Additionally, more and more literature is showing the significant effectiveness of PRP in the treatment of mild to moderate knee osteoarthritis.
 Factors that can influence the effectiveness of PRP treatment include:

 - The area of the body being treated